BankingofThings/BoT-Python-SDK/README.md

 ```bash
 make server
 ```
+The Webserver supports below end points to be consumed by remote clients:
+- /qrcode : To retrieve qrcode for device pairing with the [Finn Mobile Application](https://docs.bankingofthings.io/mobile-app)
+- /actions : To retrieve and post autonomous payments to the BoT Service
+- /pairing : To pair the device if it's not get paired within the max interval of pairing time
+- /activate : To enable the devicve for autonomous payments post pairing the device

 ## Pairing and activating action(s)
-Pair your device and activate an action using the companion app with the QR code that was generated in the BoT-Python-SDK/storage/qr.png.
+Pair your device and activate an action using the companion app either using the BLE Service (Supported only for Android Application) or using the QR code that was generated for the device by accessing the webserver's end point `/qrcode`.

-Display the QR in terminal itself
+The device QRCode can also be viewed locally on the device by running the `showqr.py` script as shown below:

 ```bash
 export LC_ALL=en_US.UTF-8